-Further provisions in the bill require that requests for public records be directed to a designated custodian and clearly labeled as such.
-Public agencies are obligated to respond to requests from residents within three working days and from non-residents within twenty-one days, with allowances for extensions if necessary.
-The bill also outlines the responsibilities of the board of trustees regarding state-created records and allows them to charge reasonable fees for records management services.
-Importantly, the act is set to take effect on July 1, 2025, following an emergency declaration.
+Additionally, the bill mandates that all public records requests be directed to a designated custodian and clearly labeled as such.
+Public agencies are required to respond to requests from residents within three working days and from non-residents within twenty-one days, with a possible extension to thirty-five days if needed.
+It also outlines the responsibilities of the board of trustees of the society regarding state-created records and historical research, allowing them to charge reasonable fees for records management services.
+The bill includes provisions for the acceptance and preservation of historical documents and establishes rules necessary for the society's duties.
+An emergency clause is included, making the act effective on July 1, 2025.

 Engrossment 1: 74-101, 74-102, 74-103, 67-4126